RehiveTech/mender-demo/README.md

 ./mender-artifact validate release-v2.0-upgrade.mender
 ```

-If the Mender client is configured to validate artifact, it is also necessary to sign the artifact:
+If the Mender client is configured to verify artifact signatures, it is also necessary to sign the artifact:

 ```
 ./mender-artifact sign release-v2.0-upgrade.mender